TIB-Digital-Preservation/tib-lza-keepers-query/README_en.md

 The script is known to work on Ubuntu 20.04 and Ubuntu 22.10.

+Known to not work on Windows (for now).

 ## License

 The script is released under the [MIT License](LICENSE).

+It is developed by the TIB's digital preservation team without the knowledge or approval of the ISSN International Centre.